MrLawbreaker/Node.js-Twitch-Token-Generator/README.md

     # Callback URL for the AuthToken
     # this will be called with POST and the body is the access token
     # as described in https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#authorization-code-grant-flow
+    # This allows you to use the token in your own application
+    # If this is not set the data will be shown to the calling user
+    # If set the user will only see a success or fail message
     CALLBACK=

+    # If set to anything other than "true"
+    # the index page will not be shown
+    ALLOW_CUSTOM_SCOPES=true
+    # If set to anything other than "true"
+    # the scope page /TwitchBot will not be shown
+    ALLOW_BOT_SCOPES=true
+    # If set to anything other than "true"
+    # the scope page /TwitchUser will not be shown
+    ALLOW_USER_SCOPES=true
     ```

 4. **Run the Application**: